Powering Down for Break

-Before leaving campus for winter break or spring break, and other holidays throughout the year, Cornell reminds the campus to unplug and unwind to help save energy on campus.
-You can save money and energy usage in your office, common areas, labs, residential rooms and spaces by following the simple steps listed below.
+Before leaving campus for winter break, spring break, and other holidays throughout the year, follow these simple tips to save energy in your office, common areas, labs, residential rooms and spaces.

 Before you leave campus for a much-deserved winter break, please join your colleagues in “powering down” your offices, labs, and common areas –your hard-working electronics need a vacation too!
 Each year, your participation in Cornell’s Winter Energy Shutdown avoids powering unused electronics, heating unoccupied buildings, and lighting empty offices.
 This collective action saves a huge amount of energy on campus, minimizes the use of natural resources, and reduces our university’s carbon emissions –critical steps towards our carbon neutral campus goal by 2035....